 We use OEM (original equipment manufactured) and OEM equivalent glass installed with Dow urethane products, and all of our technicians are certified by Dow Industries.

 Poor installation causes fractures which can damage the entire windshield.
 Weak seals or bonds leave gaps on the edges.
 Such a windshield can crack and compromise the integrity of your car’s windshield.

 Any signs of cracks on the edges of the windshield require immediate inspection by an auto glass professional.
 If you want a windshield replacement, only use an established auto service in your area.
 High-quality installation of car windows minimizes damage to this expensive car part.

 The auto experts also have the tools to assess the extent of damage to your windshield.
 In case of extensive damage to the glass, they carry out a quality replacement.

 Rapid changes in temperature cause sudden expansion and contraction of the windshield glass.
 An auto glass service uses the right glass and technique to allow for such temperature fluctuations.

 However, if the installation doesn’t consider the temperature changes, the pressure on the windshield eventually causes cracks.
 You can avoid such damage by parking under shade instead of in direct sunlight.
 If you want to defrost the windshield, don’t use boiling water as this can lead to cracks.

 A damaged windshield is a danger to your car’s occupants and other road users.
-You should use an experienced auto glass service for windshield repairs or replacement.
+You should use an experienced auto glass service for windshield repairs or windshield replacements in St. Louis.

-If you have any auto glass problems in St. Louis, Missouri, or the surrounding areas, contact us today.
+Contact our glass company in Missouri or Illinois today if you have any auto glass problems or needs.
 Martin Glass Co. is your auto glass company of choice in the area, with over 85 years of experience in the auto glass industry.